 To date, the Prix Pralong has financed projects such as a cereal mill for a village school in Niger, a medicinal plant processing plant in Vietnam, an aid programme in Madagascar, a fundraising campaign for a dispensary, a feasibility study for micro-irrigation in Niger and a sewing workshop for ready-to-wear clothes for export in Ivory Coast.
 For more information, click here.

-The Prix Pralong is open to students of all faculties of the University of Lausanne (UNIL), as well as to any student of a university in French-speaking Switzerland.
+The Prix Pralong is open to students∙e∙s in bachelor, master or doctoral studies from all faculties of the University of Lausanne (UNIL), as well as to students∙e∙s from the following universities: EPFL, UNIGE, IHEID, UNIFR and UNINE.
 At the time of submission, the candidate must therefore be enrolled at a university in French-speaking Switzerland.

 Concerning the Prix Cadot, the student, or at least one student in the case of a group, must be registered at UNIL at the time of submission of the project.
 A UNIL-registered project leader will be appointed from among the members of the group.
 All candidates registered at UNIL will be considered for the Prix Pralong and the Prix Cadot.
 All candidates registered outside UNIL will be considered for the Prix Pralong only.